Tch4lla/Eatable2024/CLOUDINARY_SETUP.md

 The application now uses Cloudinary for image handling:

-1. **Image Upload**: When a user uploads an image, it's sent directly to Cloudinary
+1. **Image Upload**: When a user uploads an image, it's sent directly to Cloudinary using an unsigned upload preset
 2. **Image Optimization**: Cloudinary automatically optimizes the image and returns a URL
 3. **Image Storage**: The optimized image URL is stored in the Appwrite database
 4. **Image Display**: When displaying images, we use Cloudinary's optimization parameters